Skip to main content

 • Achieving the AAS 100 ms active power rise time after the completion of a fault may not be achievable for large generating systems under low SCR conditions.

-Step 1 - Confirm LVRT and HVRT trigger in 1 - FRT transition bands Loop
+Step 1 - Confirm voltage disturbance values used to trigger LVRT and HVRT for FRT transition band tests

-You may need to manually adjust the loop variables l_test_vdip and l_test_vrise within the 1 - FRT transition bands Loop to achieve the following test:
+You may need to manually adjust the loop variables l_test_vdip and l_test_vrise within Node 1588 to ensure the following test methodology:

-• The voltage dips (l_test_vdip) low enough under the given SCR condition to trigger LVRT mode in your generating system - without tripping the generator
+• The voltage dips (l_test_vdip) low enough under the given SCR condition to trigger LVRT mode in your generating system - without tripping the generator; and

 S5.2.5.6 Quality of electricity generated and continuous uninterrupted operation